xamarin/benchmarker/README.md

 ## Configs

 Each Mono configuration requires a `.conf` file.
 The files in the `configs` directory are examples.
-The JSON structure is as follow :
+The JSON structure is as follows:

-  - Name : name of the config (must be unique across all configs and benchmarks)
+  - `Name`: name of the config (must be unique across all configs and benchmarks)
-  - Count : number of time to run the benchmark (optional, default : 5)
+  - `Count`: number of time to run the benchmark (optional, default: 5)
-  - Mono : path to the mono executable (optional, default to system one)
+  - `Mono`: path to the mono executable (optional, default to system one)
-  - MonoOptions : command line parameters to pass to the mono runtime (optional)
+  - `MonoOptions`: command line parameters to pass to the mono runtime (optional)
-  - MonoEnvironmentVariables : environment variables to set to run the benchmark (optional)
+  - `MonoEnvironmentVariables`: environment variables to set to run the benchmark (optional)
-  - ResultsDirectory : path to the results directory, relative to the benchmarker repository root directory (optional, default to results/)
+  - `ResultsDirectory`: path to the results directory, relative to the benchmarker repository root directory (optional, default to `results/`)

 ## Benchmarks

 Each benchmark requires a `.benchmark` file.
 The files in the `benchmarks` directory are examples.
-The JSON structure is as follow :
+The JSON structure is as follows:

-  - Name : name of the benchmark (must be unique across all configs and benchmarks)
+  - `Name`: name of the benchmark (must be unique across all configs and benchmarks)
-  - TestDirectory : path to the working directory to run the benchmark, relative to the benchmarker repository root directory
+  - `TestDirectory`: path to the working directory to run the benchmark, relative to the benchmarker repository root directory
-  - CommandLine : command line to run the benchnark, does not contain the runtime (mono) executable
+  - `CommandLine`: command line to run the benchnark, does not contain the runtime (mono) executable
-  - Timeout: benchmark specific timeout, override the command line one
+  - `Timeout`: benchmark specific timeout, override the command line one

 ## Comparing directly